-Done Right with Wood Cabinetry
+Done Correctly With Wood Cabinetry

 Counterbalance Bar & Counterbalance Plate

 The maximum overhang will be determined by the amount of material fully supported vs. that overhanging so that an unsafe situation is not created.
+The rule is 2/3rd supported to 1/3rd overhang maximum.

 Pictured are examples of a plate vs. the more traditional support method of a wall cap style support option.